amandaghassaei/gpu-io/docs/GLSL1_Polyfills.md

 ### Texture Lookup Functions

-- All texture lookup functions other than `[i|u]vec4 texture([i|u]sampler2D, vec2 uv)` are NOT officially supported by this library.
-Many of them may still work, but none of have been tested.
+- All texture lookup functions other than `[i|u]vec4 texture([i|u]sampler2D, vec2 uv)` are not officially supported by this library.
+Most of them probably still work, but none of have been tested.
 See the [WebGL1 Reference Card](chrome-extension://efaidnbmnnnibpcajpcglclefindmkaj/https://www.khronos.org/files/webgl/webgl-reference-card-1_0.pdf) to find out what is supported in GLSL1.

 ### Fragment Processing Functions